fischcheng/fischcheng.github.io/content/post/smoke_seattle.md

 However, the conversion between AQI and particle concentration is not linear.
 It is also not clear to me, what the averaging period of the reported AQI number is.
 After some googling, I found a [chart](https://www.epa.gov/sites/production/files/2014-05/documents/zell-aqi.pdf) published by EPA, but the conversion is based on the 24-hr average of particle concentration.

-The station-based PM2.5 data is harder to find then I expected.
-Kudos to the Puget Sound Clean Air Agency providing a fantastic online [graphing tool](https://secure.pscleanair.org/AirGraphing//AirGraphing) and the downloadable data.
+The station-based PM2.5 data is harder to find than I expected.
+Kudos to the Puget Sound Clean Air Agency for providing a fantastic online [graphing tool](https://secure.pscleanair.org/AirGraphing//AirGraphing) and the downloadable data.
 Below I plotted the PM2.5 concentration in the past 10 days using Altair, a declarative statistical visualization library for Python, based on Vega and Vega-Lite.

 <iframe id="altairchart"
     src="/img/AQI_0810_0822_24hrs.html" width=850 height=400